Department of Physics

 In assessing the suitability of courses for transfer credit, the Department of Physics will consider the following factors:

-• The academic rigor of the course must be comparable to that offered at Carnegie Mellon University.
-This is usually assessed via the quality of the institution and its physics program, the course prerequisites and corequisites, the textbook used, and the amount of time spent on topic areas.
-Only courses from semester-based institutions will be considered for transfer a one-to-one basis.
-In general, the rate of approval is significantly higher for four-year institutions with science majors as opposed to community colleges.
-Completely online classes with no proctored examination do not meet our standard for transfer credit.
+- The academic rigor of the course must be comparable to that offered at Carnegie Mellon University.
+This is usually assessed via the course prerequisites and corequisites, the textbook used, and the amount of time spent on topic areas.
+Completely online classes without in-person proctored examinations do not meet our standard for transfer credit.

 Requirements for Transfer Requests